WMC-AHIF-2021/HistoryOrSomething/README.md

 - Create quizes for each country starting
 - Being able to unlock new Countries
 - Create A Login System with Database for Users current Status

+## Who is responsible for what

+- Marcus: Germany site and Login System with Database
+- Yannik: France site and Main Page (index.html)
+- Christian: Uk site and Quizes for each Country